New in vitro models for studying host-pathogen interactions

 The study of host-pathogen interactions in the onset and progression of diseases is essential and requires relevant models that mimic the organ ecosystem, including the different cell types constituting the tissue, its 3D architecture (polarisation, multilayers...) and its environment (immune cells, microbiota, air-liquid interface...).
 For the past fifteen years, we have been developing 3D in vitro models that reproduce a state of differentiation and functionality that is more physiological and closer to the organ than 2D monolayer cultures.

 The lungs are constantly exposed to the external environment and to infectious agents, leading to respiratory disorders and severe diseases.
 These threats represent a significant problem for human and animal health, and economic consequences for society and for livestock.
 The health crisis related to COVID demonstrates the profound impact that a new virus can have on our societies.
 Understanding the pathophysiological processes of infection remains one of the main objectives for controlling and treating these respiratory diseases.
-So in view of the ever-increasing impact of respiratory infections on animal and human health, the scarcity of available in vitro models representing the respiratory epithelia (bronchi, alveolar bronchioles) and the need to limit animal experimentation (3R rules), we have developed new in vitro models (2D, 3D, organoids, ex-vivo sections) to study and predict the pathogenicity of respiratory infectious agents affecting humans and animals, and also to test new therapeutic approaches.
+So in view of the ever-increasing impact of respiratory infections on animal and human health, the scarcity of available in vitro models representing the respiratory epithelia (bronchi, alveolar bronchioles) and the need to limit animal experimentation (3R rules), we have developed new in vitro models (2D, 3D, organoids, ex-vivo sections, 3D bioprint) to study and predict the pathogenicity of respiratory infectious agents affecting humans and animals, and also to test new therapeutic approaches.

 Spheroid_Organoid_ALI_vertical